enkidevs/curriculum/mongodb/intro/date-aggregation/aggregation-with-date-expression-operators-iii.md

 }
 ```

-### $seconds
+### $second

-The `$seconds` date operator is used to extract the exact second the document was made on.
+The `$second` date operator is used to extract the exact second the document was made on.
 Although the output goes from 0 to 59, it is possible for the output to be 60 in case of a leap second.

 Example:
 ```js